microcrit/microcrit/README.md

 </ul>

 ## support me
-sadly I am unable to receive your support and help via github sponsorships at this time. however, feel free to check out my buymeacoffee or patron!!
+sadly I am unable to receive your support and help via github sponsorships at this time. however, feel free to check out my buymeacoffee or patreon!!